-For the year ended December 31, 2020, research and development costs totaled \$1.1 million, an increase of \$0.2 million (or 27.7%) from the comparable period in 2019.
-As we continue to invest in research and development related projects to support our technology initiatives, we expect that associated costs will increase in 2021 relative to 2020 costs.
+For the year ended December 31, 2021, research and development costs totaled \$2.1 million, an increase of \$1.0 million (or 94.8%) from the comparable period in 2020.
+As we continue to invest in research and development related projects to support our technology initiatives, we expect that associated costs will slightly increase in 2022 relative to 2021 costs.

-(Gain) Loss on Disposal of Property and Equipment
+Loss (Gain) on Disposal of Property and Equipment

-For the year ended December 31, 2020, we recorded a gain on disposal of property and equipment of \$2.3 million, compared to a loss of \$0.4 million during the comparable period in 2019.
-As a result of our COVID-19 response efforts, certain of our previously placed in service property and equipment was sold.
-As a result, during the year ended December 31, 2020, we recorded sales proceeds on used equipment of \$5.0 million which resulted in a net gain on disposal for related equipment of \$3.5 million.
-We expect disposals of equipment to generally remain consistent with historical trends, with the exception of additional gains that could be realized from any additional COVID-19 response sales, but the impact of such sales remains uncertain and dependent on the length and intensity of the COVID-19 pandemic and the availability of such equipment and supplies from other suppliers.
+For the year ended December 31, 2021, we recorded a loss on disposal of property and equipment of \$0.4 million, compared to a gain of \$2.3 million during the comparable period in 2020.
+For the year ended December 31, 2020, as a result of our COVID-19 response efforts, certain of our previously placed in service property and equipment was sold and gains resulting from these disposals were recognized.
+We expect disposals of equipment to generally remain consistent with long term historical trends, excluding COVID-19 disposals.

-Other (Income) Expense
+Other Expense (Income)

-The increase of \$4.0 million in other income was driven by current year state and federal government grants, the majority of which relate to the Provider Relief Funds of \$3.5 million received in April 2020.
+The decrease of \$2.3 million in other income was driven by reductions in current year state and federal government grants.
+During the year ended December 31, 2020, the Company received and recognized a general distribution payment from the Provider Relief Fund of \$3.5 million.
+For the year ended December 31, 2021 the Company received and recognized a targeted distribution payment of \$1.5 million.
 Payments from the Provider Relief Fund are intended to compensate healthcare providers for lost revenues and incremental expenses incurred in response to the COVID-19 pandemic as described in detail above.